ZPump/zPump/docs/smart-contracts/ptf-pool.md

 ## Commitment Tree Implementation

 - Depth: 32 levels (1024 leaves), canopy size configurable (default 16).
+- Leaves and branches are hashed with Solana’s SHA-256 syscall (`hashv`).
+Poseidon commitments remain inside the circuits; the circuits also expose canonical byte arrays so on-chain hashing is deterministic.
-- Uses Poseidon hash (`programs/pool/src/poseidon.rs`) with precomputed zero nodes (`MERKLE_ZEROES`).
+- Precomputed SHA zero nodes replace the old Poseidon constants.
-- Frontier caching avoids repeated conversions.
+- Frontier caching avoids repeated allocations.
-- Lightweight feature: `commitment_tree.append_note` is replaced with a minimal update that trusts the proof’s `new_root`.
+- Lightweight feature: `commitment_tree.append_note` still short-circuits for profiling, but it is no longer the default path.

 ## Note Ledger & Nullifier Set